banbagroup/banbagroup.com/README.md

 ## Deployment

-* Live on production in cloud build
+* Live on production in netlify

 * Automatic deployments to the main branch only